-Many items in the McQuarrie Memorial Museum run by the Daughters of Utah Pioneers (DUP) depict the amazing efforts made by the early settlers of Washington County.
+Many items in the McQuarrie Memorial Museum maintained and operated by the Daughters of Utah Pioneers (DUP) depict the amazing efforts made by early settlers of Washington County.
 One such item is the "Friendship" quilt.
-Completed in 1898, this 122-year-old quilt was pieced with silk blocks produced in Utah's Dixie and features embroidered signatures of 160 women.
+Completed in 1898, this quilt was pieced with silk blocks produced in Utah's Dixie and features embroidered signatures of 160 women.

-Another exciting item in the museum's extensive collection is a sizable drum commissioned by Joseph Smith and built in Nauvoo, Illinois, by Edward Duzette, a celebrated drummer of the Nauvoo brass band.
-It is a "one of a kind" drum in that the instrument is able to produce a melodic tune, as well as keep a beat.
+Another exciting item in the museum's extensive collection is a sizable drum commissioned by Joseph Smith and created in Nauvoo, Illinois, by Edward Duzette, a celebrated drummer of the Nauvoo brass band.
+It is a unique drum in that the instrument can produce a melodic tune, as well as keep a beat.